adonaisantos694/python_data_analysis/README.md

 CSV Pattern Finder

+Original CSV files are extremely large and messy.
+This project demonstrates how to extract meaningful data even when files cannot be manually cleaned.

 CSV Pattern Finder is a Python tool that scans large, messy CSV files for specific keywords or patterns, automatically identifying their exact location.
 It solves a common real-world problem: exported data often comes disorganized, with inconsistent separators, huge text fields, and hidden insights.

 Features